Menu

 Benefits

 While there’s much to admire about the LEDES format, it’s not a perfect system.
-In fact, there are often drawbacks or limitations to using LEDES files.
+In fact, there are many drawbacks or limitations to using LEDES files.
 These include:

 Drawbacks